-The oil pump 1 pumps the motor oil past the bypass valve 2 and through the oil filter 3 .
-Beyond the oil filter, one of the oil lines forks off to a jet 4 that injects motor oil to the piston pin bearing and the piston head.
-The second oil line leads the main oil flow to the frame breast pipe 5 where the motor oil is cooled off.
-Then the motor oil flows through the fine screen filter 6 that removes even the finest of contaminants from the motor oil.
-The cleansed motor oil is pumped via an oil line and the clutch cover into the crankshaft to the conrod bearing 7 and drains from there into the crank case.
-A additional oil pump 3 suctions the motor oil out of the crank case and pumps it through the oil canal 9 to the gear wheels of the 4th and 5th gears.
+The oil pump [1] pumps the motor oil past the bypass valve [2] and through the oil filter [3].
+Beyond the oil filter, one of the oil lines forks off to the jets [4] that injects motor oil to the piston pin bearing and the piston head.
+The second oil line leads the main oil flow to the frame breast pipe [5] where the motor oil is cooled off.
+Then the motor oil flows through the fine screen filter [6] that removes even the finest of contaminants from the motor oil.
+The cleansed motor oil is pumped via an oil line and the clutch cover into the crankshaft to the conrod bearing [7] and drains from there into the crank case.
+A additional oil pump [8] suctions the motor oil out of the crank case and pumps it through the oil canal [9] to the gear wheels of the 4th and 5th gears.
 The motor oil reaches the oil sump via the gear wheels.
-The timing chain 10 also dips into the oil sump and propels motor oil upwards to the cylinder head.
-The motor oil reaches the camshaft 10 and the valves through the bore 11.
+The timing chain [10] also dips into the oil sump and propels motor oil upwards to the cylinder head.
+The motor oil reaches the camshaft [12] and the valves through the bore [11].

-Oil and screen filter change, bleeding of the oil system

-Note: The frame breast pipe is integrated into the oil circuit for the sake of more effectively cooling the motor oil.
+Oil, oil filter and screen filter change, bleeding of the oil system Note: The frame breast pipe is integrated into the oil circuit for the sake of more effectively cooling the motor oil.
 It is thus important when changing the oil to also remove the fine screen filter, to drain the motor oil from the breast pipe and to de-aerate the oil system.